daht-x/sagitta/libraries/core/documentation/monads/result.md

   |:----------|:----------------------|
   | `execute` | The action to execute |

-- Return: The previous result.
+- Returns: The previous result.

 ***[Top](#resulttfailure-tsuccess)***